ianwdunlop/COSHH-API/README.md

 ```
 Note that we added the `-p 8080` param to tell it start on `8080` rather than the default of `3000`.

 You can use Auth0 for authentication with lambda, it uses the exact same methods as before.
-Make sure you add `AUTH0_AUDIENCE` & `AUTH0_DOMAIN` to the env var json or within the config in the lambda service if deploying to the cloud.
+Make sure you add `AUTH0_AUDIENCE` & `AUTH0_DOMAIN` plus the values for your database `HOST`, `DBUSER` & `PASSWORD` to the env var json or within the config for the lambda service when deploying to the cloud.
 By default the `template.yaml` has some dummy values for the Auth0 params so out of the box any protected routes will not work.

 ### Licence